SEPM-Nov-2022/sepm-rc-car/README.md

 `pytest --cov-report term-missing --cov=rc_car --cov-config=.coveragerc tests`

-The test coverage reports are included as screenshots under the `docs/test_coverage_reports` folder.
+The test coverage, along with linting/quality checks, are run automatically via GitHub Actions for CI/CD as per the pipeline defined at `.github/workflows/pylint_pytest_git_actions.yml`.
+Thus, the linting and test coverage reports are conveniently and transparently available in the builds directly on GitHub.